GIScience/gis-training-resource-center/content/Modul_9/en_qgis_openrouteservice_tools.md

 Where to manage and install plugins    Source: HeiGIT
 ```

--  Click on " Manage and install plugins", a new window will open up
+-  Click on `Manage and install plugins`, a new window will open up
--  Search for "ORS Tools" in search line and click "Install plugin" (right bottom)
+-  Search for "ORS Tools" in search line and click `Install plugin` (right bottom)

 ```{figure} /fig/install_ors.png
 ---